mozilla-l10n/localizer-documentation/src/webprojects/fxa.md

 # Firefox Accounts (FxA): how to localize and test

-Firefox Accounts (or FxA) refers to [https://accounts.firefox.com](https://accounts.firefox.com).
+Firefox accounts (or FxA) refers to [https://accounts.firefox.com](https://accounts.firefox.com).
 There are three components in Pontoon that make up [FxA](https://pontoon.mozilla.org/projects/firefox-accounts/):

+* `auth.ftl`: strings for emails
 * `LC_MESSAGES/client.po`: the content server for UI and frontend.
 * `LC_MESSAGES/server.po`: strings for emails and backend templates.
+To be replaced by `auth.ftl`.
 * `Main.ftl`: payments for both frontend and backend.
 * `Settings.ftl`: pages for account settings.